Sole or main residence and occupancy

 Council Tax is due as a Daily Charge

-Council Tax charges are calculated on a daily basis and therefore the circumstances for each individual day must be taken in to account when determining the charge.
+Council Tax charges are calculated on a daily basis.
+This means that the circumstances for each day must be looked at.
 The Local Government Finance Act 1992 (LGFA92) states that;

 2 Liability to tax determined on a daily basis

 (1) Liability to pay council tax shall be determined on a daily basis.

 (2) For the purposes of determining for any day–

 (a) whether any property is a chargeable dwelling;

 (b) which valuation band is shown in the billing authority’s valuation list as applicable to any chargeable dwelling;

 (c) the person liable to pay council tax in respect of any such dwelling; or